 The Human Subjects Committee (also known as the Institutional Review Board or IRB) assures that risks to human research subjects are minimized, consent is voluntary and informed, and confidentiality is protected.
 The Committee upholds the principles articulated in the Belmont Report and applies the regulations articulated in the Common Rule.

-To determine if your study/research/project requires Committee review, go to QuestionPro and answer a few targeted questions.
+To determine if your study, research, or project requires Committee review, go to QuestionPro and answer a few targeted questions.

-If you plan to collect data from SDSU students, please bear in mind that the University will not send a mass email to all students for a research project.
+If you plan to collect data from SDSU students, know that the university will not send a mass email to all students for a research project.
 Groups of students may be contacted on an investigator’s behalf through the following channels: